Frequently Asked Questions

 Yes, but remember that you must own all rights connected to the idea.

-The winners of Global Change Award 2019 were presented on 3 April 2019.
+The winners of Global Change Award 2020 will be presented on 1 April 2020.
 Read more about the process of selecting the winners below.

 H&M Foundation always contacts the five winners by telephone.

 - Share a grant of €1 million to develop their ideas.

 - Access to the one year long tailor-made Innovation Accelerator Program, provided by H&M Foundation, Accenture and KTH Royal Institute of Technology in Stockholm.
 The accelerator includes immersion weeks in Stockholm, New York and Hong Kong.

 - Global recognition and validation.